 Along Ginza 4-chome Namiki-dori St.

-The other day, I had the opportunity to meet Mayuko Uchida, Vice Chairman of the Tokyo Shiga Kenjinkai, at the event of "Koko Shiga" in Nihonbashi.
-Mr. Uchida is the manager of the Akane Gallery in Ginza, and asked, "Can I go to Akane Gallery next time?"
-Mr. Uchida is a multi-active ambassador who also promotes Oomi tea in the Tokyo metropolitan area.
+The other day, I had the opportunity to meet Mayuko Uchida, Vice Chairman of the Tokyo Shiga Kenjinkai at an event of "Koko Shiga" in Nihonbashi.
+Mr. Uchida was the manager of the Akane Gallery in Ginza, so he asked, "Can I go to Akane Gallery this time?"
+Mr. Uchida is a multi-person who is also a plenipotent ambassador to promote Oomi tea in the Tokyo metropolitan area.

-"Take-chan" has no deep knowledge of art, and is almost a beginner level when it comes to painting.
-I know that there are many galleries in Ginza, but I don't have the courage to enter the gallery, and even if I go to the entrance, I hesitate to enter.
-Even as a beginner of art, it is strange that I step into "Akane Gallery".
-I was able to calm down and appreciate the paintings in a superat homey atmosphere.
+"Take-chan" has no knowledge of art and is almost beginner level when it comes to painting.
+I know there are many galleries in Ginza, but I don't have the courage to enter the gallery, so I hesitate to enter the entrance even if I go to the entrance.
+Even if I'm a beginner in art, it's amazing to take a step into "Akane Gallery".
+I was able to calm down and appreciate the paintings in a super homey atmosphere.

 The day of the interview is the last day of the exhibition.
-Tomoko Yuki and Osamu Nakajima, who are painting as couples, also came to Akane Gallery.
-Tomoko Yuki was drawn on the theme of "My favorite things", focusing on items that I love around me.
-Osamu Nakajima draws vegetation and life under the theme of "Familiar Everyday".
-It's been a long time since the exhibition of the couple together was heard, and I heard various stories.
+Tomoko Yuki and Osamu Nakajima, who are painting with couples, also came to Akane Gallery.
+Tomoko Yuki was based on the theme of "My favorite things", focusing on items that I love around me.
+Osamu Nakajima draws vegetation and life on the theme of "daily everyday".
+We talked about the exhibition for the first time in a long time with the couple.

 Yuki also draws a picture called a series of 100 animals.
-This is a series that draws Yuki-san's favorite animals, such as 100 cats, pandas and chameleons in one picture.
+This is a series that depicts Yuki's favorite animals, such as 100 cats, pandas and chameleons in one picture.
 My favorite creature is frogs.
 There is also a picture about snakes and frogs.
 In this picture, frogs that are usually eaten by snakes have become leaders.

-In addition, there is a real hippopopotamus painting.
-The popular "Momo" of Nagasaki Bio Park.
-I grew up in a fine hippotamus now, but the first artificial nursing in Japan.
-At first, it was called a "black that can't swim" because of the water, but it seems that it was a picture drawn by a documentary program that raised "cap that could not swim" alone.
+In addition, a real Kaba painting.
+"Momo" is popular at Nagasaki Bio Park.
+Now I grew up in a fine hippowder, but the first artificial nursing in Japan.
+At first, it was called "hipba that cannot swim" because of the water, but it seems that it is a picture drawn by a documentary program that raised "hipba that could not swim" alone by the breeder.

-Every picture was full of tenderness, and when I was looking at it, tears came out.
+All the pictures were full of kindness, and when I looked at them, tears came out.

 I heard from Osamu Nakajima.

-Mr. Nakajima first explained the observation diary of plants.
-It is said that a record of daily plant growth was drawn every day at different times.
-Depending on the picture, the picture changes depending on the strength of the sun, the state of the shadow, and the weather.
-There are various flower pots, so there are many days when I draw three pieces and sometimes I do not write.
-The buds bloomed, turned into flowers, and could be seen from Mr. Nakajima's picture.
-Each picture is about the size of a postcard, but 108 pieces are stuck on a large piece of paper (220cm x 97cm) one by one.
+The first thing Mr. Nakajima explained was the observation diary of plants.
+It is said that records of daily plant growth were drawn at different times every day.
+It seems that the picture changes depending on the intensity of the sun, the state of the shadow, and the weather.
+There are various flower pots, so on many days I draw three pieces, and there are days when I do not write.
+I could read from Mr. Nakajima's picture that the buds bloomed, became flowers, and became fruitful.
+One picture is about the size of a postcard, but 108 pieces are one piece by one on a large paper (220 cm long x 97 cm wide).

-There was also a work based on your own bookshelf.
+There was also a work about your bookshelf.
 The spine of each book is written in very fine letters.
 This is a work where you can feel the hobby of books by Mr. Nakajima, who is also a reader.

-There were also works based on the school entrance ceremony and athletic meet.
+There were also works based on the entrance ceremony of the school and athletic meet.
 It is said that the entrance ceremony picture is drawn in about 40 minutes from the opening ceremony to the closing ceremony.
-You have been drawing events at the same school for more than 10 years.
+For more than 10 years, I have been drawing events at the same school.

-Observation diary of plants drawn by Mr. Nakajima.
-The picture seems to change depending on the strength of the sun, the state of the shadow, and the weather, so please take a look.
+An observation diary of plants drawn by Nakajima.
+The picture seems to change depending on the intensity of the sun, the state of the shadow, and the weather, so please take a look closely.

 We asked Mayuko Uchida about the history of Akane Gallery.

 Akane Gallery was established 60 years ago by Uchida's husband's father.
-"Initially, I was worried about whether to open the gallery on Ginza Chuo-dori or Namiki-dori St., and finally chose Namiki-dori St. If you were on Ginza Chuo-dori, the rent would be high and you may not have continued to this day.
-In that sense, Namiki-dori St.'s choice was the right answer."
-"In Ginza, financially generous husbands supported art, and many artists have grown up in that environment.
-My father-in-law also established the Akane Gallery because of his strong desire to support artists and culture, "said Uchida.
+"At first, I was worried about whether to open the gallery at Ginza Chuo-dori or Namiki-dori St., and finally chose Namiki-dori St..
+If you were on Ginza Chuo-dori, the rent would be high and you may not have continued until today.
+In that sense, Namiki-dori St.'s choice was right.
+"In Ginza, husbands who are economically afforded supported art, and many artists grew up in that environment.
+My father-in-law also established Akane Gallery because of his strong desire to support artists and culture,” Uchida said.

-I heard that the districts where so many galleries gather are rare in Japan, and that Akane Gallery was the first to adopt the structure of a rental gallery in Ginza.
-There are many visitors to the gallery, such as those who paint, those who come every week, and the friends of the writer.
+I heard that the area where art galleries gather so many are rare in Japan, and that Akane Gallery was the first to adopt a rental gallery system in Ginza.
+Visitors to the gallery seem to be various, such as those who paint, those who come every week, and the friends of the writer.
 Akane Gallery was able to miraculously avoid the rough waves of redevelopment.
 It is said that many galleries have left Ginza compared to peak times.
-I hope you will stay on Namiki-dori St. forever, supported by wonderful artists' works every week.
+I hope you will stay at Namiki-dori St. forever, supported by the works of wonderful writers every week.

 Access to Akane Gallery